Stars vs. Flames Player Props Betting Odds

 Joe Pavelski Props

-One of Dallas' top offensive players this season is Pavelski, who has scored 18 points in 18 games (eight goals and 10 assists).
+One of Dallas' top contributing offensive players this season is Pavelski, who has 20 points (10 goals, 10 assists) and plays an average of 16:24 per game.

 Pavelski Recent Games